How Does the Surface Tension of a Solvent Affect My Cleaning Results?

 Brand Name or Description Principle Supplier Base Chemistry Surface Tension (dyne/cm)

-Opteon™ Sion/SF79 Chemours MPHE 21
+Opteon™ SF79 Chemours MPHE 21

 Solstice® PF Honeywell HFO-1233zd 13